ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
-10 common JavaScript coding challenges - <a href="https://medium.com/@codeymaze/10-common-javascript-coding-challenges-1342327dc26d" target="_blank" rel="noopener noreferrer">link</a></h3>
+Alternative to AbortController for Handling Async Timeouts in JavaScript - <a href="https://medium.com/@vnkelkar11/alternative-to-abortcontroller-for-handling-async-timeouts-in-javascript-4075ee61348b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `CodeyMaze`**
+✍️ **posted by `Varun Kelkar`**

-<blockquote>JavaScript is one of the most versatile and widely used programming languages.
-For both beginners and experienced developers, solving…</blockquote>
+<blockquote>In the world of asynchronous JavaScript, understanding how to handle timeouts and cancellations isn’t just about tools like AbortController…</blockquote>

 <h3>2.
 Top 30 JavaScript Interview Questions and Answers for 2025 - <a href="https://medium.com/@javascriptcentric/top-30-javascript-interview-questions-and-answers-for-2024-7f1e2d1d0638" target="_blank" rel="noopener noreferrer">link</a></h3>